VatsaDev/nanoChatGPT/README.md

 Bot: ...
 ```

-The training data is a cleaned up, conversational version of the PersonaChat Dataset, compressed into a single `input.txt` I only converted about a thousand lines of conversation, and then copy-pasted 40 times to have a sizeable dataset. it is trained on the regular 124mil param gpt-2, as that was the best colab could handle.
+The training data is a cleaned up, conversational version of the PersonaChat Dataset, compressed into a single `input.txt`.
+It is trained on the regular 124mil param gpt-2, as that was the best colab could handle.

 ## Demo
 to view its capabilites, simply run the colab, the whole thing should take around ~5 minutes on a t4 instance.
 If you look at both outputs, you would notice the model definitly requires prompting, with the ideal prompting being